-7.46 Air inlet duct connecting hose clip (A) charge air temperature sensor multi-plug (B) and throttle position sensor multi-plug (C) on RS Turbo models from the rocker cover.
-Disconnect the sensor multi plugs (see illustration).
+7.46 Air inlet duct connecting hose clip (A) charge air temperature sensor multi-plug (B) and throttle position sensor multi-plug (C) on RS Turbo models

-47 Disconnect the coolant hoses from the thermostat housing, inlet manifold and inlet manifold intermediate flange.

-48 Disconnect the crankcase ventilation hose at the rocker cover and the two vacuum hoses from the inlet manifold.
-Release the hoses from their clips.

-49 Disconnect the brake servo vacuum hose at the inlet manifold (see illustration).
+- 47 Disconnect the coolant hoses from the thermostat housing, inlet manifold and inlet manifold intermediate flange. - 48 Disconnect the crankcase ventilation hose at the rocker cover and the two vacuum hoses from the inlet manifold.
+Release the hoses - 49 Disconnect the brake servo vacuum hose at the inlet manifold (see illustration).